blinkletter/UsingGAMESS/7_Butadiene.md

 Let’s simply set the torsions to 5˚ away from flat and then let the calculation run.
 I will also set `NSTEP=100` in the `$STATPT` group of settings.
 The original value was `20` and the calculation was stopping at 20.
 If we stop on a count rather than when we find the stationary point we won’t be at the optimized destination.
 NSTEP should be set so that the calculation cannot take too long but I’m not worried about that here.

-I’m going to do the same with the “*trans*” conformer as well.
+I’m going to do the same with the *s-trans* conformer as well.
 In that calculation we had set the 4,3,2,1 torsion to 180˚ and it had remained there.
 We will tweak all the torsions by 5˚ here as well.

-Here in {numref}`Butadiene_125` is the new input file for the “*cis*” conformer…
+Here in {numref}`Butadiene_125` is the new input file for the *s-cis* conformer…

 ```{code-block}
 ---